elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > **Comprehensive Infrastructure Protection**
 > VMware Go Pro offers automated patch management across physical and virtual machines for both Microsoft and third-party applications to ensure that organizations are up-to-date with all of the latest software upgrades, thus mitigating the organization’s vulnerability to the latest IT threats.
 An integrated Help Desk with built-in analytics also helps improve IT productivity and service, automatically prioritizing issues by level of severity.
 Go Pro also offers a rich asset management capability, which provides control over all software and hardware assets.

 There is also VMware Service Manager.
-From "[VMware Service Manager Cloud Provisioning Data Sheet](http://www.vmware.com/files/pdf/products/service-manager/vmware-service-manager-cloud-provisioning-data-sheet.pdf)":
+From "[VMware Service Manager Cloud Provisioning](https://www.vmware.com/products/service-manager.html)":

 > How Does VMware Service Manager Work with vCloud Director?
 > The VMware Service Manager connector to vCloud Director provides additional functionality to vCloud Director: